 A Quick Disclaimer About iTunes Podcast Rankings

 Before we dive in, it’s important that we make a few things clear: We don’t know for sure how iTunes podcast rankings work.
 Not with 100% accuracy, at least, because Apple has never disclosed how their formula works.
-And they never will, most likely, otherwise savvy marketers would abuse the system and make the whole thing worthless.
+And they never will, most likely, otherwise savvy marketers would abuse the system to game the Apple podcast charts and make the whole thing worthless.

 Furthermore, iTunes doesn’t show every user the same rankings.
 Like Netflix, iTunes customizes its recommendations based on each users preferences.
 There isn’t a massive amount of variety, however, especially when you drill into subcategories, but your iTunes may not look the same as your friends’ iTunes.

 Finally, getting into a special list is different than ranking well in your category.
 This includes the New & Noteworthy sections (there’s one for every category and subcategory) and Features Collections.

 While we don’t know everything about how iTunes ranks podcasts, here are some factors we know influence your iTunes podcast rankings.
 If you can boost these factors, you’ll have a good chance of moving up the podcast charts.